graziellamorais/coffeeshop_sales_analysis/readme.md

-# Coffee Shop Sales Analysis
+# Brewed Insights: Coffee Sales Analysis

 This project analyzes a coffee shop’s transaction data to uncover patterns in sales, revenue, and customer behavior.
 The goal is to provide actionable insights to optimize staffing, menu offerings, promotions, and inventory management.